The

 relationship.

-by antibiotics or when the immune system has been
+been destroyed by antibiotics or when the immune system

-suppressed by drug treatment or by other illnesses.
+has been suppressed by drug treatment or by other

-flora shares a mutualistic relationship with the body.
+normal flora shares a mutual relationship with the body.

 Lactobacillus acidophilus is found naturally in the